Macroeconomics

 2 min

-Of the total resources, the impact on the economic fabric and the knowledge sector stands out, with 4,100 million euros allocated to research, development, and innovation (R+D+i), services to industry, and the primary sector.
+Of the total resources, the impact on the economic fabric and the knowledge sector stands out, with 4,100 million euros allocated to research, development, and innovation (R+D+i), to services for industry and the primary sector.
 These funds have also contributed to financing Catalonia's main infrastructures, with 3,924 million euros invested in mobility, energy, water, environment, and digital connectivity, according to government data.
 And, thirdly, they have also served to boost social and cultural development, with 1,320 million euros distributed among the social economy, education, employment, the promotion of the Catalan language and culture, sports, and the healthcare system.

 stats